barryclark/jekyll-now/_posts/2018-01-05-enrollment-data.md

 #### Students are leaving public schools because they have better charter options.

-I hope to eventually explore the two clickbait claims above. tl;dr You can skip to the [conclusions section](#conc) where I address them.
-The more general purpose of this post is to outline my process to explore California enrollment data starting from the raw form on the web.
+I hope to eventually explore the two clickbait claims above.
+The primary purpose of this blog is to address them, get in touch if this interests you.

+The purpose of this post is to outline my process to explore California enrollment data starting from the raw form on the web.
+As I progress though the steps, I will write additional posts to share results and/or go into specifics on troubleshooting technical difficulties.

 I will follow a process similar to [EliteDataScience](https://elitedatascience.com/birds-eye-view):
   - [Exploratory Analysis](#explore)